An additive free guide to buying almond milk

 As you can see it takes a lot of time and effort to review each ingredient in every product.
 Something the typical consumer just doesn’t have time to do.
 Big Food manufacturers are relying on this.
 They know you are time poor.
 They know you love convenience.
 It is hard and time consuming.

 Here at Additive Free Kids, we want to empower each consumer to vote with their dollar every day.
-To help them, we have created an Additive Free Marketplace Directory where every product has been screened for you.
+To help them, we have created the Additive Free Advocates Membership where products are screened for you.
 To save you time!
 To help you vote with your dollar.

 Which almond milk vote will you be making at the supermarket next time you visit?